nickfff-dev/csslessons/readme.md

     the ~ combinator is used to select siblings of an element, even if they are not directly adjacent to the element itself.

       trageting classes on particluar elements use the type.class notation

-  targeting elements that have more than one class appplied

   targeting elements by attribute